kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 ___

 ## Summary
-* In preparation for genotyping, we downloaded the reference genome, extracted only the chromosome sequences, and renamed the fasta headers.
+* In preparation for genotyping, we downloaded the reference genome, extracted only the chromosome sequences, and renamed those fasta headers.